The Long and the Short and the Tall (film): Plot

 The flood is receding and Mitchem asks Whittaker to make a last attempt to contact base before they leave.
 They plan to abandon the mules, blow up the special equipment and kill the prisoner Tojo.
 Bamforth is alone in protesting against killing Tojo and appeals for support from the other men without success.
 The radio responds to Whittaker's efforts but only a Japanese message can be heard.
 Tojo approaches him, trying in Japanese to explain the message.
 Panicking about the Japanese broadcast and ashamed from his unveiling as a looter, Whittaker mistakes Tojo's movements and shoots him dead with a machine gun.
 The radio crackles into life again and a Japanese accented English announces that the patrol is surrounded and demands their surrender.
 Whittaker's firing will have further alerted the Japanese.

-Mitchem with Bamforth forms a rear guard to allow the others led by Johnstone to escape.
+Mitchem and Bamforth form a rear guard to allow the others led by Johnstone to escape.
 The rear guard are soon defending against the main Japanese force.
 As the main group emerge, a Japanese sniper dispatches Taff and Mac.
 Although Whittaker is cut off, Johnstone tells Smudge they must return to Mitchem.
 As they flee, Smudge is also killed.

 Mitchem is shocked to see the superficially injured Johnstone back alone but is shot by a sniper.
 As the Japanese close in, Johnstone implores Bamforth to surrender.
 Bamforth however shoots at the explosives.
 The explosion kills many attackers but also causes a rockfall, killing Bamforth.
 Johnstone strides forward and, taking a white scarf from a dead Japanese soldier, surrenders.
 Whittaker is found cowering under a bush by Japanese soldiers and is also taken by the Japanese and is shouted at and mocked just as the British treated Tojo.